-With its thick cushion of underfoot foam, the Gaviota is ideal for runners running on concrete.
-The Gaviota is supportive with tons of stability while managing to be extremely soft at the same time.
+With its thick cushion of underfoot foam, the Gaviota 4 is ideal for runners running on concrete.
+The Gaviota 4 is supportive with solid stability while managing to be extremely soft at the same time.

 The upper is made from a lightweight, breathable material which keeps the foot cool and dry.
 The lining is also breathable and makes for a snug fit, while the mid-foot is held in place with extra layers (called Arch-Lock Wings) connected to the laces.
 The tongue and collar are cushioned and the heel has a pull-tab to aid with taking the shoe on and off and reduce wear on the heel.

-To prevent overpronation, the Gaviota is equipped with the RMAT J-Frame, a J-shaped EVA and rubber frame which stabilizes the foot while running.
+To prevent over-pronation, the Gaviota 4 is equipped with the RMAT J-Frame, a J-shaped EVA and rubber frame that stabilizes the foot while running.
 The roll is aided by Late Stage Meta-Rocker Geometry – so the shoes rock a bit while running and walking.
 And an Ortholite foam insole keeps the underfoot cushioned.